rajatbutola/LLM_finetuning_for_classification/README.md

 - fine_tune_bert_mrpc.py: Main script for fine-tuning and evaluation.

 ## Evaluation Metrics
-The model is evaluated using the GLUE MRPC-specific metrics:
+The model is evaluated using the specific metrics:

 - Accuracy
 - F1-score

 ## Example Dataset

-The MRPC dataset consists of sentence pairs labeled as **paraphrase** or **not paraphrase**:
+The dataset consists of sentence pairs labeled as **paraphrase** or **not paraphrase**:

 | Sentence 1            | Sentence 2             | Label            |
 |------------------------|------------------------|------------------|